Well and good: eating for immunity

 A diet that’s high in soluble fibre – the kind found in foods like apples, oats and nuts – can strengthen your immune system, according to research from the University of Illinois, US.
 The researchers found that soluble fibre changes the “personality” of immune cells, changing them from being pro-inflammatory “angry” cells to anti-inflammatory healing cells that can help your body recover more quickly from infection.

-Cooking potatoes and pasta and then cooling them changes the chemical formation of these foods and allows the resistant starch to be more available to your body.
+Cooking potatoes and pasta and then cooling them changes the chemical formation of these foods.
+This allows the resistant starch to be more available to your body.

 “A lot of people are scared of carbs, and don’t eat enough,” Kaff says.
-“I think that’s where people are going wrong, because that’s where we get those prebiotics.
+“I think that’s where people are going wrong.
+Because that’s where we get prebiotics.
 It’s all good and well to have all lots of vitamins and minerals from whole foods, but those prebiotics you can only really find in wholegrain, starchy foods.”

 Be a herbivore

 Eating more plants and less red meat can also keep you healthy.
-Several studies have found that vegetarians tend to have more stronger immune systems.
-This is believed to be due to a number of factors, including the fact that vegetarians tend to eat a wider variety of fruits and vegetables, as well as the beneficial effect that a vegetarian diet has on gut bacteria.
+Several studies have found that vegetarians tend to have stronger immunity.
+This is believed to be due to a number of factors, including the fact that vegetarians tend to eat a wider variety of fruits and vegetables.
+But there’s also the beneficial effect that a vegetarian diet has on gut bacteria.

 “Fruits and veg have all your vitamins and all your minerals, but especially iron and zinc,” Kaff says.
 “Iron is a co-factor for enzymes that fight unwanted substances in our bodies.”